Jelle Zijlstra: Politics

 Representing the Anti-Revolutionary Party, Zijlstra successively served as Minister of Economic Affairs in the Drees II, Drees III and Beel II cabinets, and as Minister of Finance in the Beel II and De Quay cabinets between 2 September 1952 and 24 July 1963.

 Following his ministerial career, Zijlstra returned to the Vrije Universiteit as professor of public finance, though he also served as a member of the Senate between 1963 and 1966.
 In 1973 Zijlstra became member of the Royal Netherlands Academy of Arts and Sciences.
 After the fall of the Cals cabinet, Zijlstra headed an interim government as Prime Minister of the Netherlands and Minister of Finance between 22 November 1966 until 5 April 1967.

 From 1967 until the end of 1981 he was President of De Nederlandsche Bank, the central bank of the Netherlands, and in the course of that period he was also President of the Bank for International Settlements in Basel.
 He has sat on many boards in the public and private sectors.

 Personal

 On 11 March 1946, Zijlstra married his childhood sweetheart Hetty Bloksma (30 January 1921 – 19 November 2013).
 They had three daughters and two sons, who were born between 1947 and 1961.
-The last months of life were dominated by his deteriorating health, and he suffered from dementia.
-Jelle Zijlstra died in Wassenaar on 23 December 2001 at the age of eighty-three Zijlstra, and was buried at the cemetery of the local Reformed Church in Wassenaar.
+Zijlstra lived in Wassenaar from 1982 until his death in neighbourhood of Oud Wassenaar.
+The last months of life were dominated by his deteriorating health and he suffered from vascular dementia, Zijlstra died in Wassenaar on 23 December 2001 at the age of eighty-three, and was buried at the cemetery of the local Reformed Church in Wassenaar.
 His younger brother Rinse Zijlstra (19 April 1927 – 26 September 2017) was also a member of the House of Representatives, serving from 23 February 1967 until 10 May 1971 and a Senator serving from 12 April 1983 until 13 June 1995 for the Anti-Revolutionary Party and the Christian Democratic Appeal.